Patrick Blackett: Chivalry

-Commemorations
+Commemoration

 The Blackett Laboratory is part of Imperial College Faculty of Natural Sciences and has housed the Physics Department since its completion in 1961.

 Blackett crater on the Moon is named after him.

 In 2016, the house that Blackett lived in from 1953 to 1969 (48 Paultons Square, Chelsea, London) received an English Heritage blue plaque.

 In July 2022, the Royal Navy named an experimental ship after Blackett in honour of his service to the Royal Navy and to the country; XV Patrick Blackett will be used by the Royal Navy to experiment with autonomous technologies.

+The Patrick M. S. Blackett Institute in Erice, Sicily, a teaching and conference venue of the Ettore Majorana Foundation and Centre for Scientific Culture.

 In popular culture

 Blackett was portrayed by James D'Arcy in the 2023 film Oppenheimer.